Loading image

 Explanation: This example dispatches the ProcessTask job to the default queue.
 The default queue typically processes tasks with a standard priority level.
 If no specific queue is mentioned, Laravel assumes the default queue.

-Real-World Scenario: For routine tasks that don't require immediate attention, like background data synchronization, periodic maintenance, or non-urgent notifications, the default queue is suitable.
+Real-world scenario: For routine tasks that don't require immediate attention, like background data synchronization, periodic maintenance, or non-urgent notifications, the default queue is suitable.
 These tasks can be processed in the background without affecting the system's real-time responsiveness.

 Low-Priority Task: